seba-1511/specialists/paper/paper.md

 specialists.
 All the more so since we are not using any kind of data augmentation techniques, which could have moderated this downside.
-An obvious futur step is to validate the presented ideas on a much larger dataset such as Imagenet [IMAGENET citation] where splitting the train set would not hurt the train score as much.
+An obvious futur step is to validate the presented ideas on a much larger dataset such as Imagenet (Russakovsky & al. 2014) where splitting the train set would not hurt the train score as much.

 ### Acknowledgments